Gemmawv/northcoders-news/README.md

 Northcoders News has articles which are divided into topics.
 Each article has user curated ratings and can be up or down voted.
 Users can add comments about an article.
 Any comments you post from your app will automatically be given the username 'northcoder'.
 Comments can also be up or down voted.
 You can delete your own comments (but not anyone else's!)

+You can view the deployed site here: https://northcodersnewsgv.herokuapp.com.

+Alternatively, you can run this project locally by following the installation and setup instructions below.

 This repo contains all the front-end code for this project.
 The code for the back-end can be found here: https://github.com/Gemmawv/northcoders-news-api